GORE-MODS/MusiStore/README.md

 # 🛠️ Technical Stack
 Frontend: HTML5, CSS3, JavaScript (ES6+)

-Backend: High-performance API integration for streaming and metadata retrieval
+Backend: High-performance API integration for streaming and metadata retrieval.

-Styling: Custom Bezier-curve animations and background-clip text effects
+Styling: Custom Bezier-curve animations and background-clip text effects.

 # 🚀 Getting Started
 Clone the repository to your server environment.

 Ensure your /api/library and /api/stream endpoints are configured.

-Launch the index and experience your library in a whole new light.
+Launch the index.html and experience your library in a whole new light.

-Note: This project is part of the Gore Tech software suite.
-All rights reserved.
+Note: This project is part of the Gore Tech™ software suite.

+# ⚖️ License
+Distributed under the GNU General Public License.
+See LICENSE for more information.